williamfussell/amazum/README.md

 ## Citations
 The data **AMASUM** is built on comes form the courtesy of the following researchers at UCSD:

-Justifying recommendations using distantly-labeled reviews and fined-grained aspects Jianmo Ni, Jiacheng Li, Julian McAuley
+Justifying recommendations using distantly-labeled reviews and fined-grained aspects:

+Jianmo Ni, Jiacheng Li, Julian McAuley
 Empirical Methods in Natural Language Processing (EMNLP), 2019